David Simon (basketball): Professional career

 I needed game like this one, to play well and show I can do well.
 After the end of ULEB Cup I would like to stay here and hopefully everything will be ok.
 For now I want to concentrate and play well in ULEB and Bulgarian championship as well.

 In the Bulgarian league he averaged 11.4 points and 5.8 rebounds per game, while in the ULEB Cup he averaged 7.6 points and 7.8 rebounds for 25 minutes on the floor.
-He then, in 2006 signed for Russian club Standart Samarskiy Region and stayed for one season.
+In 2006 he signed for Russian club Standart Samarskiy Region and stayed for one season.
 Over 14 games in the Russian Super League, he averaged 11.1 points and 6.9 rebounds (7th in the league).
 However, he left the team midseason to go to France and Standart finished 13th and relegated into lower league.

 He then played for French teams, both members of LNB Pro A League, Dijon and Strasbourg till 2010.
-For Dijon he played one game in Eurocup, where he scored 18 points, while for Strasbourg he played in EuroChallenge, the 3rd tier level transnational men's professional club basketball competition in Europe.
-Over 6 games he averaged 17.8 points and 8.3 rebounds.
+For Dijon he played one game in Eurocup, where he scored 18 points, while for Strasbourg he played in EuroChallenge, where over 6 games he averaged 17.8 points and 8.3 rebounds.
 In 2010, he signed with the Anyang KGC of the Korean Basketball League where he would go on to make his first All-Star team.

 In August 2011, Simon signed a one-year deal with Radnički Kragujevac.
-He was named Adriatic League MVP and was the league's top scorer, averaging 19.4 points and 6.5 rebounds per game.
+Due to the NBA lockout that year, many NBA players were in the ABA that season.
+With that, Simon was named Adriatic League MVP and was the league's top scorer, averaging 19.4 points and 6.5 rebounds per game.

 On 11 June 2012, Simon signed a one-year contract with the Astana, along with Andreas Glyniadakis.
 In April 2013, he extended his contract for one more season.

-On February 19, 2016, Simon was signed by Tropang TNT as the team's new import, replacing the suspended Ivan Johnson.
+In 2014 he returned to the Korean Basketball League with Wonju DB Promy, earning his second KBL All Star Bid and leading them to the Finals.
+The next season he signed with Seoul SK Knights of the KBL, making another All Star game averaging 20.5ppg and 9rpg.
+On February 19, 2016, Simon was signed by Tropang TNT as the team's new import, replacing the suspended Ivan Johnson where he averaged 24.5ppg and 15.5rpg.